HEALTHLAB@LIGHTCITY PRESENTED BY

 Explore emerging technologies and innovative practices that have the potential to affect the quality of life and health outcomes for all people, here and around the globe.

-Ft.
-Kim Horn, President, Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc.
+Featuring Kim Horn, President, Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc.

 Creative Collaboration Lunch, Meet Fellow Attendees & Brainstorm Solutions For Our City’s Most Pressing Problems